-Dr. Bruce Wydick and his research team made an interesting discovery during their studies of formerly sponsored children: These children were more likely than their unsponsored peers to pursue careers with a service focus, such as teaching and nursing — as these stories below show.
+Dr. Bruce Wydick and his research team made an interesting discovery during their studies of formerly sponsored children: These children were more likely than their unsponsored peers to pursue careers with a service focus, such as teaching and nursing.

 Ronnie Solls, an accountant in Bolivia

 Ronnie Solis gives a lot of credit to his sponsors, Michael and Lisa Silipo, for making him feel special.
 The couple from McKinney, Texas, sponsored him from the time he was registered as a 5-year-old at Compassion’s child development center in Cochabamba, Bolivia, until he graduated from the Child Sponsorship Program.

 When his son was born in 2012, Evans Ateku surprised some of his relatives by naming the baby Albert rather than a family name.
 But the Kenyan father could think of no better way to honor Kristen Albert, the California woman who sponsored him when he was a child in Compassion’s program.

 Learn more about Evans >